mccright/rrl/AudioBooks/README.md

 <summary>Reader's Notes, Librivox and Other 3rd Party Summaries:</summary>

 Reader's Notes:
-Another Chief Inspector Gamache Novel... the 6th in the series.
+Another [Chief Inspector Armand Gamache](https://en.wikipedia.org/wiki/Chief_Inspector_Armand_Gamache) Novel... the 6th in the series.
 Penny incorporates two crime investigations into this installment.
 Gamache is recovering from injuries suffered in an investigation gone wrong and stumbles into a murder related to [Samuel de Champlain](https://en.wikipedia.org/wiki/Samuel_de_Champlain) (*French explorer, navigator, cartographer, soldier, geographer and founder of Quebec*).
+Concurrently, the murder in The "[Brutal Telling](https://en.wikipedia.org/wiki/The_Brutal_Telling)" novel is investigated further.

 </details>
 </details>